Vinilificio/Vinilificio.github.io/_pages/mastering-en.md

 ref: master
 ---

-# Mastering audio, ottimizzazione per vinile, restauro
+# Audio mastering, optimization for vinyl, audio restoration

 Each sound recording – whether vinyl, files, CDs, DVDs, or video – has its own technical characteristics (advantages and limitations).
 Mastering can adjust the audio for the support on which it will be transferred.
 Mastering is an essential process for making a high quality sound product (without errors) and especially for emphasizing those “colors” and  “tones” that otherwise remain imperceptible.

 Vinilificio provides mastering with digital/analog mixed paths, optimization of low quality audio, and audio restoration from vinyl.

 Mastering price list: